Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 Scholars are now Prismacolor Scholars.

-Then they started overusing the word Premier.
-So now the word premier is associated with their lesser brands too.
+Then they started over-using the word Premier.
+So now the word premier is associated with all their student grade brands too.

 My students are getting confused, something that never happened a decade ago.